msalehisedeh/differentiate/README.md

 # Version 2.1.4
 Modified code to fire **ondifference** event also when a merge operation occures.
 As a result, you will be able to update whatever message or action link you may display based on count of differences.
-Also, added two more attributes to allow you feed a better tooltip message over the icons for **onadvance** and **onrevert** action links.
+Also, added two more attributes to allow you feed a better tool-tip message over the icons for **onadvance** and **onrevert** action links.

 # Version 2.1.3
 Added **ondifference** event.
 I realized there is a need to display messages or hide action buttons if there are differences between two JSON objects.
-As a result, immediately after a comparission performed, this event is fired.
+As a result, immediately after a comparison performed, this event is fired.

 # Version 2.1.1
 Fixed minor issues.
 You definitely need to upgrade to this version.
 Also, I found something that I want to report.
 I was under impression that Angular 6 is not compatible with 2,4,5.
 However, for the demo, I upgraded the differentiate demo on stackblitz.io and kept angular 5 library.